-A Nutrional Outreach and Educational Program (NOEP) Coordinator is onsite at the Seneca County House of Concern to assist clients with SNAP applications.
+A Nutritional Outreach and Educational Program (NOEP) Coordinator is available for referral from Seneca County House of Concern to assist clients with SNAP applications.

 What is the Supplemental Nutrition Assistance Program (SNAP)?